German frigate Bremen

 Bremen was a Bremen-class frigate of the German Navy.
 She was the lead ship of the class, and the second surface warship to serve with one of the navies of Germany to be named after the city of Bremen, in the state of Bremen.
-Her predecessor was the cruiser SMS Bremen of the Imperial German Navy, one of the Bremen class.
+Her predecessor was the cruiser SMS Bremen of the Imperial German Navy, one of the Bremen class cruiser.

 Construction and commissioning

 Bremen was laid down in July 1979 at the yards of Bremer Vulkan, Bremen and launched on 27 September 1979.
 Her sponsor was Christine Koschnick, wife of the then mayor of Bremen Hans Koschnick.
 After undergoing trials Bremen was commissioned on 7 May 1982.
 During her later career she was based at Wilhelmshaven as part of 4.
 Fregattengeschwader, forming a component of Einsatzflottille 2.
 Initially built with five-bladed Sulzer-Escher propellers, these were later replaced with seven-bladed ones from Wegemann & Company, making Bremen the fastest of her class.
 She was also the first warship in the navy to carry a helicopter.